HEP-KBFI/tth-nanoAOD-tools/README.md

 ## TODO

 1. Module for computing MET systematic uncertainties ([pull request](https://github.com/cms-nanoAOD/nanoAOD-tools/pull/24) currently open);
-1. ECAL variables (eleDEta, eleDPhi, eleooEmooP) missing (but it might be the case that they'll be replaced with a single bit flag indicating whether a given lepton passes the ECAL cuts or not);
+1. ECAL variables (eleDEta, eleDPhi) missing (but it might be the case that they'll be replaced with a single bit flag indicating whether a given lepton passes the ECAL cuts or not);
 1. Fallback tau ID variables idCI3hit and isoCI3hit missing
 1. tH event weights lheWeightSM missing